 WP: The innate effect of Bias.
 Discusses the important effect of cognitive biases on the way estimates are developed.

 Cost estimating is not ‘pricing’.
-Cost estimating is the calculation of the expected cost of the project based on the unit cost rate of all of the inputs (resources) used.
+Cost estimating is the calculation of the expected cost of the project based on the unit cost rate of all of the inputs (resources) planned to be used or consumed in performing the work.
 It is an approximation of the actual cost.
-Pricing (ie, deciding on a tender price, or a quotation, or a market price) uses the cost estimate as one input (of many) to the overall business process of deciding the ‘best’ price to charge.
+Pricing (ie, deciding on a tender price, or a quotation, or a market price) uses the cost estimate as one of many inputs to the overall business process of deciding the ‘best’ price to charge.
 Other factors include a return on capital invested, a premium for managing risks, the desired profit, and an assessment of any competing prices/bids.

 Blg: The reference case for management reserves.
 Reference case forecasting is one way to remove the effect of optimism bias and other systemic errors in estimating the value of a project.